 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are a lot more costly than regular phone calls.
+Calls made in jail are a lot more expensive than regular phone calls.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules, phone privileges could be reduced or totally denied.

 Phone Number: 318-677-5254